digipost/signering-docs/source/send-dokument-avsenderportalen.rst

 Step 1: Documents for signing
 ================================
 Here, you can upload the documents to be signed.
-The files must be PDF files and the total size may not exceed 3MB.
+The files must be PDF files and the total size may not exceed 10 MB.

 Set a signing deadline for the task
 -------------------------------------